 I don’t actually remember doing homework although I do remember it was assigned.
 I’m pretty certain I did it either during another class or before the class started.
 I’ll have to check with my classmates on that one.

-One day I’m going to retire from teaching and just be an American living in Italy with her family and garden.
+One day I’m going to retire from teaching and just be an person with her family and garden.
 God willing.
 In the mean time, I’m going to love learning.